jorycz/iMac-5K-display-convert/README.md

 #### Version 2
 ![final assembly](cimages/1200_final%20build%20completed%20v2.jpeg)

-* Capacitors and inductors (which are slightly different from v1) are used and so different left holder is used.
-Right holder is bigger in v2 (it is the left holder from v1).
 * Fan tunnel to better removal of hot air from power supply is used, but I added it also to v1.
 * 3D printed parts were improved and uploaded to my profile on [Printables.com](https://www.printables.com/@jorycz_3422851).